paulogodinho-actions/build-status-icons/README.md

 Collections of icons in Green, Red and Blue background to indicate the build statuses of Success, Failed and Canceled

 ## RemixIcon
-This repository contains all the icons from [RemixIcons](https://remixicon.com/),
+This repository contains all the icons from [RemixIcons](https://remixicon.com/)converted to PNG.

 ## Why
 Some messagers, like Slack 😡, do not currently suport SVG, any image that will be shared in it must be first converted to a more standard format like PNG or JPG.